Applied Principles and Techniques of Depth Flow Filtration (DFF) and Tangential Flow Filtration (TFF) for BioPharm Downstream Purification

 - Certificate of attendance

 Together with BTEC, this lecture and laboratory course is presented by John Rozembersky, president of Rozembersky Group, Inc., an independent biofiltration consulting firm he founded in 2005.
-Mr. Rozembersky’s hands-on experience and in-depth knowledge of filtration and purification span close to 30 years with Millipore, Filtron, Pall and WaterSep.
+Mr. Rozembersky’s hands-on experience and in-depth knowledge of filtration and purification span over 40 years with Millipore, Filtron, Pall, WaterSep, and currently ArteSyn Bio.
 He is an internationally recognized authority in TFF in the biopharmaceutical sector from benchtop development to large-scale manufacturing for both flat sheet (cassette) and hollow fiber formats.
-His focus the past several years has been addressing the challenges in cell clarification applications and providing successful solutions using both DFF and TFF technologies.
+His focus the past several years has been addressing the challenges in single use applications and process systems by providing successful solutions to clients that result in higher performance, quality and yield of their products.

 All courses are offered on site at BTEC, other than online courses.
 The Golden LEAF BTEC building is located at 850 Oval Drive on NC State University's Centennial Campus.